diefenbach/django-lfs/docs/user/catalog/products.rst

 1. Select the ``Property groups`` you want to assign to the product and click ``Update property groups``.

 You will now see all properties which are assigned to the product.

 2. Enter the values for every assigned property and click on ``Update properties``

+Dependend on the kind of the property you can add values for the default value, the filter value and the displayed value.